Earn your degree in one year from a leading research university

 Focuses on developing the critical social intelligence skills needed to lead people and change through increased self-awareness, understanding of interpersonal differences, and greater influence.

-• Self-assess critical traits, skills, and behaviors typical of successful leaders.
+- Assess personal strengths and limitations in relation to the traits, skills, and behaviors typical of successful leaders.

 Talent Management (2 units)